Lars Nootbaar Player Props: Cardinals vs. Marlins

 Lars Nootbaar At The Plate

-- Nootbaar has nine doubles, five home runs and 33 walks while hitting .256.
+- Nootbaar is hitting .256 with nine doubles, five home runs and 33 walks.

-- He has scored in 24 games this season, with multiple runs five times.
+- He has scored in 24 of 54 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.